Some cancer drugs can cause tiredness (fatigue). But there are things you can do and people that can help.

-Tiredness can affect you mentally, physically, emotionally and spiritually.
+Tiredness can affect you mentally, physically, emotionally, spiritually and socially.
 Everyday life can be hard work.
 You might not feel like cooking, cleaning, having a bath or shopping.

 You and your relatives may underestimate how much tiredness can affect your daily life.
 Doctors can sometimes overlook it.
 You might feel that healthcare professionals have left you to cope alone.
-So, it is important to tell your cancer specialist or nurse if you are very tired and have no energy.
+So, telling your doctor or specialist nurse is important if you are very tired and have no energy.